 Michael and Jeanne are the proud grandparents of Scarlet and Ellery, daughters of Sarah Jeanne Adams and Robert Fletterick, PhD.

-Michael continues today as an active council member of the Yosemite Conservancy.
+Michael Adams continues today as an active council member of the Yosemite Conservancy.
 Michael continues to lecture about his father at various venues throughout the U.S.